dotnet/designs/accepted/2021/objectivec-interop.md

 An Objective-C Block is conceptually a closure.
 The [Block ABI][blocks_abi] described by the clang compiler is used to inform interoperability with the .NET Platform.
 The Objective-C signature of a Block has an implied first argument for the Block itself.
 For example, a Block that takes an integer and returns an integer would have the following C function signature: `int (*)(id, int)`.

+**Threading**

+Objective-C has a reference tracking approach to managing object lifetime.
+Full details of how this work in practice are subtle and best left to [official documentation](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html#//apple_ref/doc/uid/10000011i), but a threading contract for Cocoa applications exists that warrants understanding.
+The [`NSAutoreleasePool`](https://developer.apple.com/documentation/foundation/nsautoreleasepool) is used to help handle reference counting and in a Cocoa application at least one `NSAutoreleasePool` instance is expected to be associated with each thread.
+When the thread terminates the `NSAutoreleasePool` instance will be cleaned up and thus avoid leaking memory.

 ### Interaction between Objective-C and .NET types

 Creating an acceptable interaction model between Objective-C and .NET type instances hinges on addressing several issues.